Studio Policy for Singing Strong with Mary Mirtschin

 - Tuition fees are usually paid by the term.

 Please make every attempt to pay this in the first few weeks of each term.

 If you find it easier to pay weekly, please let me know that you wish to pay this way.

 The full amount for each term must be paid regardless of how many lessons you attend.
-This is because you are not just paying for the minutes spend one on one with myself.
+This is because you are not just paying for the minutes spent one on one with myself.

 Tuition covers not only the actual lesson time spent with the student.